Mishin870/HuTaoHelper/README.md

 - [X] Auto login for GeForce Now
 - [X] Daily check-in in one click
 - [X] Retrieving account information
+- [X] Visual way to create a new account
 - [ ] Documentation and how to
-- [ ] Creating new accounts in visual way
 - [ ] Update system
 - [ ] Automation for web events
 - [ ] Minimizing to tray